jozzdart/prf/README.md

 # 🛠️ How to Add a Custom `prf` Type (Advanced)

-For most use cases, you can simply use the built-in `PrfEnum<T>`, `PrfJson<T>`, `PrfyEnum<T>`, or `PrfyJson<T>` to persist enums and custom models with minimal setup.
+For most use cases, you can simply use the built-in `Prf.enumerated<T>()`, `Prf.json<T>()`, `Prfi.enumerated<T>()`, or `Prfi.json<T>()` factories to persist enums and custom models easily.

-This guide shows how to manually create a custom type adapter — useful when you need full control over encoding, compression, or storage behavior.
+This guide is for advanced scenarios where you need full control over how a type is stored — such as custom encoding, compression, or special storage behavior.

-Expanding `prf` is easy:
+Expanding `prf` is simple:
-Just create a simple adapter and use it like any native type!
+Just create a custom adapter and treat your new type like any other!

 ## 1. Create Your Class